sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 $ sitespeed.io https://www.sitespeed.io --browsertime.viewPort 400x400 --browsertime.userAgent "UCWEB/2.0 (MIDP-2.0; U; Adr 4.4.4; en-US; XT1022) U2/1.0.0 UCBrowser/10.6.0.706 U2/1.0.0 Mobile"
 ~~~

-Mobile testing is always best on mobile devices.
+Mobile testing is always best on an actual mobile devices.
 You can [test on Android phones](../mobile-phones/) using sitespeed.io.
 {: .note .note-warning}

 ## Advanced

 ### Slack
 You can send the result of a run to Slack.
-Setup a webhook in the slack API (https://<your team>.slack.com/apps/manage/custom-integrations) and then configure it:
+First setup a webhook in the slack API (https://<your team>.slack.com/apps/manage/custom-integrations) and then configure it:

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io/ --slack.hookUrl https://hooks.slack.com/services/YOUR/HOOK/URL
 ~~~

-You can also choose to send summary (the summary for all runs), individual runs (with url), only errors or all by choosing the <code>slack.type</code>.
+You can choose to send just a summary (the summary for all runs), individual runs (with url), only errors or all by choosing the <code>slack.type</code>.

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io/ --slack.hookUrl https://hooks.slack.com/services/YOUR/HOOK/URL --slack.type summary